 Sustainable and Recycled Materials we use

 We source various recycled materials such as inlay soles, textiles, metals, plastics, packaging and rubber.
-The companies we work with that make injected plastic plates for football boots are now recycling 99% of that waste back into production.
+The companies we work with that make injected plastic plates for football boots are now recycling waste back into production.
 And they have also been able to increase the percentage of rubber and EVA that can be reground and reused in shoes.

 We are a founding member of the Better Cotton Initiative (BCI).
 Not only does the BCI aim to reduce the use of pesticides, it also promotes efficient water use, crop rotation and fair working conditions.
-In 2018, 100% of the cotton we used globally was Better Cotton, exceeding our original target of 40%.
-This is a huge step towards our goal of using 100% Sustainable Cotton by 2018.
+In 2018, 100% of the cotton we used globally was sustainable cotton, that means Better Cotton or organic cotton.
 Our success is the result of clear target setting – both with suppliers and with internal teams who supported the sourcing of Better Cotton for our products.
-The adidas Group BCI cotton sourcing countries include Turkey, Brazil, US, Mali, Pakistan and India.
+The adidas BCI cotton sourcing countries include Turkey, Brazil, US, Mali, Pakistan and India.

 Standard nylon is made from petroleum.
 Recycled nylon is made from post-industrial and post-consumer waste, including discarded industrial fishing nets that are sometimes left in the ocean.
 In general, using recycled nylon has many benefits over standard nylon: it helps reduce our dependence on petroleum and allows us to discharge less waste, contributing to a reduction in toxic emissions from incinerators that would otherwise be needed for waste disposal.

-Our supplier ‘framas’ has developed a new sustainable material to be used in the heel counters of adidas footwear products.
+One of our suppliers has developed a new sustainable material to be used in the heel counters of adidas footwear products.
 The heel counter is a little insert in the heel area of the shoe; it is rigid so that it supports and stabilises the wearer’s heel inside the shoe.
 It is not possible to see the heel counter though; it's internal and covered on both sides by material.
 The new heel counter contains more than 50% recycled content made of old food packaging.

 adidas prohibits the use of leathers, hides or skins from animals that have been inhumanely treated, whether these animals are wild or farmed.
-Further, adidas does not source raw materials from any endangered or threatened species, as defined by the International Union for Conservation of Nature and Natural Resources (IUCN) in its red list.
+Further, adidas does not source or process raw materials from any endangered or threatened species, as defined by the International Union for Conservation of Nature and Natural Resources (IUCN) in its red list.
 See further below to get to our Policy for Restricted Substances A-01.

 In 2000, we were one of the first companies in the global consumer goods sector to decide to eliminate PVC from our products.
 Alternatives have been found and nearly all styles in our global product range are now PVC-free.
 However, in a few countries, alternatives are not available so some local production of athletic footwear products still uses PVC.
 We remain committed to finding solutions in the longer term.
 In 2003, we also eliminated the usage of polyethylene chloride for having a similar environmental footprint as PVC.
 We are also encouraging a move to printing with phthalate-free inks.
 Some of our business units have made the changeover in their owned facilities and more and more of their suppliers are changing over, too.

 The Volatile Organic Compounds (VOCs) typically found in solvents used in our manufacturing process can – in high concentrations – cause breathing difficulties and other health problems for production workers.
 Therefore, for more than a decade, we have requested that our footwear suppliers significantly reduce the use of VOCs in their manufacturing.
 By applying innovative as well as environmentally sound bonding and priming technologies while following the adidas guidelines on the use of chemicals, our athletic footwear suppliers have been able to reduce the use of VOCs from well above 100 grams per pair